Duplicate content can be a huge SEO nightmare.

 If you find that someone has copied your content without permission, there are a few things you can do:

 - File a DMCA complaint.
-If the website owner does not respond or remove the duplicated content, you can file a Digital Millennium Copyright Act (DMCA) complaint.
+If the website owner does not respond or remove the stolen content, you can file a Digital Millennium Copyright Act (DMCA) complaint.
 This is a formal notice that asks the hosting company to remove the infringing content.

 WWW and Non-WWW-pages (Including HTTP and HTTPS)